AusDTO/gov-au-content-guide/_entries/2016-05-04-plain-english.md

 Avoid jargon so the user can understand plain English the first time they read it.

-Always choose the shorter, plain English word, term, sentence and paragraph over the longer.
+Always choose the shorter plain English word, term, sentence and paragraph over the longer.

 | Not this                                                                                                        | Like this                                  |
 |-----------------------------------------------------------------------------------------------------------------|--------------------------------------------|